cairijun/homework/README.md

-These are some of my course projects of *Programming*, *Computer Organization and Architecture* and so on.
+These are some of my course projects of *Programming*, *Computer Organization and Architecture*, *Operating System* and so on.
 I open them just for academic exchange, and **you are not allow to use any content in this repo as your own submission**. **It is also prohibited that make your own submission mainly based on mine.** Besides, all contents in this repo are under GNU General Public License.